 9) Where Are You Going to Use Your Pottery Kiln for Beginners?

 Kilns can be used in a number of locations including the studio, home, garage, and shed to name a few.

-However, where ever you put the kiln, it’s important to be aware of a few things.
-Here are two key factors you need to consider where ever you decide to use your kiln:
+However, wherever you put the kiln, it’s important to be aware of a few things.
+Here are two key factors you need to consider wherever you decide to use your kiln:

 Is There Enough Space?